KoalaYuFeng/NetGP/README.md

 ## Introduction

-Enable netwrok module for ThunderGP.
+Enable network module for ThunderGP.

 ## Prerequisites
 * The gcc-9.3